Saudi suspends dialogue after Qatar outreach

 “The fact that the telephone call took place and the offer of dialogue was made is significant in itself,” said Kristian Ulrichsen, a fellow at the Baker Institute for Public Policy at Rice University.

-“(It) signals a climb down from the brinkmanship that has characterised so much of the Gulf standoff since June,” Ulrichsen told Agence France-Presse.
+“[It] signals a climb down from the brinkmanship that has characterized so much of the Gulf standoff since June,” Ulrichsen told Agence France-Presse.

-But diplomatic efforts led by Kuwait, a key mediator in the crisis backed by Western powers, have so far failed to achieve a breakthrough.

-In Washington on Thursday, Kuwaiti Emir Sheikh Sabah al-Ahmad Al-Sabah offered Trump an upbeat assessment of his efforts so far.

 Please follow our commenting guidelines.